zhaoyul/aposd-vs-clean-code/README.md

 Neither of these issues is obvious from the code; without comments, readers are left to figure them out on their own.
-The students in my class are generally unable to figure out either of them in the 30 minutes I give them, but comments would have allowed them to understand in a few minutes.
+The students in my class are generally unable to figure out either of them in the 30 minutes I give them, but I think that comments would have allowed them to understand in a few minutes.
 Going back to my introductory remarks, this is an example where information is important, so it needs to be made available.